splunk/kafka-connect-splunk/README.md

 2. Verify that Java8 JRE or JDK is installed.
 3. Run `bash build.sh`.
 The build script will download all dependencies and build the Splunk Kafka Connector.

-Note: The resulting "kafka-connect-splunk.tar.gz" package is self-contained.
+Note: The resulting "kafka-connect-splunk-*.tar.gz" package is self-contained.
 Bundled within it are the Kafka Connect framework, all 3rd party libraries, and the Splunk Kafka Connector.

 ## Quick Start

 1. [Start](https://kafka.apache.org/quickstart) your Kafka Cluster and Zookeeper on your local host.
 Confirm both are running.
 2. If this is a new install, create a test topic (eg: `perf`).
 Inject events into the topic.
 This can be done using [Kafka data-gen-app](https://github.com/dtregonning/kafka-data-gen) or the Kafka bundle [kafka-console-producer](https://kafka.apache.org/quickstart#quickstart_send).
-3. Untar the package created from the build script: `tar xzvf kafka-connect-splunk.tar.gz` (Default target location is /tmp/kafka-connect-splunk-build/kafka-connect-splunk).
+3. Untar the package created from the build script: `tar xzvf kafka-connect-splunk-*.tar.gz` (Default target location is /tmp/kafka-connect-splunk-build/kafka-connect-splunk).
 4. Navigate to kafka-connect-splunk directory `cd kafka-connect-splunk`.
 5. Adjust values for `bootstrap.servers` and `plugin.path` inside `config/connect-distributed-quickstart.properties` to fit your environment.
 Default values should work for experimentation.
 6. Run `./bin/connect-distributed.sh config/connect-distributed-quickstart.properties` to start Kafka Connect.